matefs/postgresql-basics/README.md

 - Rules
     - **Must have semicolons ";" at every line**

+#### Cursors:
+In PostgreSQL, a cursor is a mechanism that allows you to iterate and process the results of a SQL query in a step-by-step manner.
+In simpler terms, it acts like a "pointer" pointing to the results of a query and lets you traverse through them one by one, rather than fetching all the results at once.

 #### Working with strings:
 ```yaml
 lpad = rjust do python